 On a positive note, media reports of drug-related violence in Mexico have become much rarer, and many more positive events are happening daily in the country, despite the challenges of housing and school availability.

-Please read our Market Watch: Mexico, which elaborates on the challenges facing assignees who will be moving there, and watch our On the Ground in Mexico video that is part of our Cartus On the Ground series.
+Please read our Relocation Guide on Mexico, which elaborates on the challenges facing assignees who will be moving there, and watch our On the Ground in Mexico video that is part of our Cartus On the Ground series.